DandyWork/mifx-assignment/api-tests/README.md

 1. Import the Postman collection from:

-2. (Optional) Import the environment file if provided.
+2. Import the environment file

 3. Open any request and set:
 - Authorization Type: **Basic Auth**